-While shopping for a new home can be lots of fun, getting a mortgage can be a nightmare if you don't know what you're doing.
+While shopping for a new home can be lots of fun (whether it's a single-family home, townhome, or a condo), getting a mortgage can be a nightmare if you don't know what you're doing.
 Unless you understand this process, you're always going to feel left behind.

 Pre-qualification vs pre-approval

 It's crucial to understand the difference between mortgage pre-qualification and mortgage pre-approval.
-Even though they sound similar, pre-approval is much harder to obtain and gives you much more security going forward.
+Even though they sound similar, pre-approval process is more complicated and pre-approval status is much harder to obtain and gives you much more security going forward.
 Pre-qualification is only the first step of the mortgage approval process, with far too many people relying on it as a form of financial security.

 When you apply for pre-qualification, you provide the lender with information about your income, liabilities, and assets.
 Based on the information provided, the bank will estimate roughly how much money they are willing to lend you.